SUNSET OF FURMANKIND

 Although the volunteers continued to go through a continual state of change through the transformations, they were all now taking more classes for duty specialization for skills that would be needed to survive.
 Instruction on medicine, geology, botany, animal husbandry, gardening, cartography, tool-making and many others were available and strongly encouraged.
 No specific duties had been assigned for their roles in the starter colony, but the more wide-spread the knowledge amongst them all could be, the group would be better prepared should anything happen to someone else.

 The youngest Fur among them, Kevin had taken a strong interest in meteorology, and although there were no instructors at the Institute for this particular career field, the young fennec fox had taken it upon himself to enroll in online classes that he focused on when other duties allowed him the free time.
-He had even implored the director to allow him some time away from the Institute to visit the National Severe Storms Laboratory headquarters in the North American Heartland for hands-on training for weather studies.
-Marcelo was impressed by the young man's enthusiasm and thirst for knowledge, but the transformation progression was only halfway through the process.
+He had even implored the director to allow him some time away from the Institute to visit the National Severe Storms Laboratory headquarters in Oklahoma for hands-on training for weather studies.
+Marcelo was impressed by the young man’s enthusiasm and thirst for knowledge, but the transformation progression was only halfway through the process.
 Granted, most of the changes yet to occur were mostly internal, but until such time as when he was past all potential dangers, he would have to remain at the Institute.

 Although meteorology had never been a required skill out in the starter colonies, it was one that Marcelo agreed could be a great asset in survival.
 Kevin was understandably disappointed to have his request denied, but unknown to him, the director had already contacted the NSSL headquarters to inquire about having someone come out to the Institute instead to tutor the young Fur.
 He had yet to get an official response, but he had hopes that it could be arranged.